-- 3.3 Low Margin Fuel Card - 3.3.1 Fuel throughput generated by using low margin fuel cards/agency sales should be excluded from the Hypothetical Achievable Retail throughput and valued in accordance with the scale set out in Appendix 2 to this Practice Note. - 3.4 Forecourt Shop - 3.4.1 Forecourt shops together with their ancillary offices and stores will be valued by reference to the hypothetical achievable shop turnover. - 3.4.2 The hypothetical achievable shop turnover to be adopted is that which a reasonably competent operator would expect the site to achieve from shop sales, excluding VAT.
-The turnover should also exclude Income from fuel, car/jet wash transactions and monies received from National Lottery Sales and Paypoint/Payzone facilities (reflecting the relatively low commission received, compared with the average level of gross profitability achieved on general forecourt shop sales).
+3.3 Low Margin Fuel Card

-Determination of the hypothetical achievable shop turnover should be based on actual turnovers achieved in the years leading up to 2014 with the most relevant being the 2014 turnover.
+3.3.1 Fuel throughput generated by using low margin fuel cards/agency sales should be excluded from the Hypothetical Achievable Retail throughput and valued in accordance with the scale set out in Appendix 2 to this Practice Note.

-The valuation of the forecourt shop should be determined by reference to the table set out in Appendix 3 to this Practice Note.
-It is intended to apply to the vast majority of forecourt shops, and as the basis of value is turnover, the scheme will be able to readily accommodate not only those sites where the custom is primarily motorist generated, but also the increasing number of sites trading as a destination shopping venue or convenience store.
+3.4 Forecourt Shop

-In situations where the shop turnover generated is higher than expected from a site achieving a certain level of throughput, an adjustment has been incorporated into the valuation table shown in Appendix 3 to this Practice Note to reflect the fact that the shop turnover is abnormal for that fuel throughput level.
+- 3.4.1 Forecourt shops together with their ancillary offices and stores will be valued by reference to the hypothetical achievable shop turnover. - 3.4.2 The hypothetical achievable shop turnover to be adopted is that which a reasonably competent operator would expect the site to achieve from shop sales, excluding VAT.
+The turnover should also exclude Income from fuel, car/jet wash transactions and monies received from National Lottery Sales and Paypoint/Payzone facilities (reflecting the relatively low commission received, compared with the average level of gross profitability achieved on general forecourt shop sales). - 3.4.3 Determination of the hypothetical achievable shop turnover should be based on actual turnovers achieved in the years leading up to 2021 with the most relevant being the 2021 calendar year.
+Exceptionally, where the reliability of the 2021 figure is doubted, the valuer should use the data available to them to arrive at a hypothetically achievable turnover for the year 2021. - 3.4.4 The valuation of the forecourt shop should be determined by reference to the table set out in Appendix 3 to this Practice Note.
+It is intended to apply to the vast majority of forecourt shops, and as the basis of value is turnover, the scheme will be able to readily accommodate not only those sites where the custom is primarily motorist generated, but also the increasing number of sites trading as a destination shopping venue or convenience store. - 3.4.5 In situations where the shop turnover generated is higher than expected from a site achieving a certain level of throughput, an adjustment has been incorporated into the valuation table shown in Appendix 3 to this Practice Note to reflect the fact that the shop turnover is abnormal for that fuel throughput level. - 3.4.6 Monies received from National Lottery Sales and Paypoint/Payzone facilities should be valued separately, in accordance with percentages detailed within Appendix 3 to this Practice Note.